 First Degree Assault - Acquitted by Jury

-A woman was facing a prison sentence of up to 15 years or more.
+Attorney Garrison's Client was facing a prison sentence of up to 15 years or more.
 She was accused of assaulting and seriously injuring a victim.
-Joe’s ability to collect and present evidence to the jury led to her acquittal of all charges.
+Attorney Garrison’s ability to collect and present evidence to the jury led to her acquittal of all charges.

 Burglary - Acquitted by Jury

-A young man accused of burglary faced a significant prison sentence (up to 15 years).
-Even though the prosecution brought witnesses forward, Joe demonstrated his Client’s innocence to the jury, and the Client was found not guilty.
+Attorney Garrison's Client was accused of burglary faced a significant prison sentence (up to 15 years).
+Even though the prosecution brought witnesses forward, Attorney Garrison demonstrated his Client’s innocence to the jury, and the Client was found not guilty.

 Felon in Possession of a Firearm - Charge dismissed by Judge during Jury Trial

-A man who had been convicted of a felony acquired a gun.
-Despite considerable evidence against him, Joe successfully presented the case and the Judge dismissed the charge.
+Attorney Garrison's Client who was convicted of a felony acquired a gun.
+Despite considerable evidence against him, Attorney Garrison successfully presented the case and the Judge dismissed the charge.

 Theft - Client Avoids Prison

-A man was charged with the theft of tens of thousands of dollars.
+Attorney Garrison's Client was charged with the theft of tens of thousands of dollars.
 Shortly before his trial, more charges were brought.
 Afraid of going to prison, he fled on the eve of his scheduled court date.
-He secured representation from Attorney Garrison against three felony cases that could have resulted in significant prison sentences.
+However, he secured representation from Attorney Garrison against three felony cases that could have resulted in significant prison sentences.
 Attorney Garrison’s argument resulted in much less than the maximum sentences and helped his Client avoid prison.

-Theft of Firearms - Evidence Suppressed Where Police Acted Illegally and Without a Warrant
+Theft of Firearms - Evidence Suppressed and Case Dismissed

 FAMILY LAW CASES